Hong Kong police seek two suspects after small blast outside assembly

-HONG KONG (Reuters) - Hong Kong police are investigating a small fire and explosion outside the city’s legislature hours after a contentious copyright bill, which opponents say will restrict freedom of expression, had been up for debate.
+HONG KONG, Dec 10 (Reuters) - Hong Kong police are investigating a small fire and explosion outside the city’s legislature hours after a contentious copyright bill, which opponents say will restrict freedom of expression, had been up for debate.

 Police said they were seeking two suspects in connection with arson outside the Legislative Council on Wednesday night when a fire was lit in a rubbish bin, followed by an explosion.
 No one was injured.